Libbum/AS-Hakyll/posts/2017-04-16-from-disqus-to-isso.markdown

 ---
 title: From Disqus to Isso
-byline: Current comment security is a sad state of affairs
+byline: Current comment security is a sad state of affairs.
 tags: JavaScript, Security
 ---